Myth: You need a CT or X-Ray before Forehead contouring.

 Myth: The center of the forehead is all that matters for your appearance.

-Fact: The whole area gets shaped correctly with Dr. Spiegel.
+Fact: There are many different parts of the forehead that are important, and it’s not just the glabellar ridge “forehead ridge” over the eyes in the center of the forehead.
+The whole area gets shaped correctly with Dr. Spiegel.
 This includes opening the eyes, addressing any irregularities on the sides, and smoothing out the primary area of bossing.

 Interesting stories: